 - Sprinkle finely chopped raw Scapes on top of your soup, as a garnish in place of green onions.

-- Omit garlic cloves, and add puréed raw Scapes to your favourite Hummus Recipe.
+- Omit garlic cloves, and add puréed raw Scapes to a Hummus Recipe.

 - Add to homemade Salsa or Guacamole in place of garlic cloves.

 - Sauté chopped Garlic Scapes in a little butter and stir into hot mashed potatoes.

 - Purée raw Garlic Scapes to use in a salad dressing.

 - Purée sautéed Scapes to use in your favourite dip, or sauce.

 - Sauté chopped Garlic Scapes in a little butter and add to scrambled eggs, an Omelette, Quiché, or Frittata.